-6.17 At West Earlham Infant and Nursery School all staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+- 6.17 At West Earlham Infant and Nursery School we regularly review decisions and actions and relevant policies are updated to reflect any lessons learnt.
+We look out for potential patterns of concerning, problematic or inappropriate behaviour.
+Where a pattern is identified, we decide upon an appropriate course of action. - At West Earlham Infant and Nursery School all staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
 Victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
 Nor will a victim ever be made to feel ashamed for making a report.

-6.18 All staff will understand that they should follow our safeguarding procedures for reporting a concern if they are worried about peer on peer abuse.
-The DSL will respond to any concerns related to peer on peer abuse in line with guidance outlined in Part five of 'Keeping Children Safe in Education 2021' and 'Sexual violence and sexual harassment between children in schools and colleges' (May 2021).
-We will ensure that all concerns, discussions and decisions reached are clearly recorded and any identified actions are followed up.

-6.19 We will work with other agencies as required to respond to concerns about sexual violence and harassment.
-We will seek consultations where there are concerns or worries about developmentally inappropriate or harmful sexual behaviour from the Harmful Sexual Behaviour (HSB) Team as required so that we ensure we are offering the right support to the child(ren).

-6.20 Support will depend on the circumstances of each case and the needs of the child, it may include completion of risk assessments to support children to remain in school whilst safeguarding other children and the victim, delivery of early intervention in respect of HSB and/or referral to The Harbour Centre Sexual Assault Referral Centre (SARC) where a pupil discloses a rape, an attempted rape or a serious sexual assault whether this has happened recently or in the past.
+We will also offer appropriate support to the perpetrator and any other children involved. - 6.19 All staff will understand that they should follow our safeguarding procedures for reporting a concern if they are worried about child on child abuse.
+The DSL will respond to any concerns related to child on child abuse in line with guidance outlined in Part five of 'Keeping Children Safe in Education 2022' and 'Sexual violence and sexual harassment between children in schools and colleges' (May 2022).
+We will ensure that all concerns, discussions and decisions reached are clearly recorded and any identified actions are followed up. - 6.20 We will work with other agencies as required to respond to concerns about sexual violence and harassment.
+We will seek consultations where there are concerns or worries about developmentally inappropriate or harmful sexual behaviour from the Harmful Sexual Behaviour (HSB) Team as required so that we ensure we are offering the right support to the child(ren). - of risk assessments to support children to remain in school whilst safeguarding other children and the victim, delivery of early intervention in respect of HSB and/or referral to The Harbour Centre Sexual Assault Referral Centre (SARC) where a pupil discloses a rape, an attempted rape or a serious sexual assault whether this has happened recently or in the past.
 The assault does not have to have taken place in Norfolk but the victim must live in Norfolk to access support.
 The SARC also has a 24/7 helpline 01603 276381 if pupils or staff need to speak to a Crisis Worker for help & advice.
 Referral forms can be found on The Harbour Centre website.